apawate/apawate.github.io/docs/status.md

 ### GraphSCIIcs

 Currently developing it.
-The version out, 0.0.2, has basic support for rectangles and animation.
+The version out, 0.0.3, has basic support for rectangles, custom shapes and animation.
 I will add support for other shapes as well as colors later on.
-It is available on PyPI: `pip install graphsciics`
+It is available on PyPI: `pip install graphsciics`, but currently version 0.0.3 is not up and running there.